SESMG/SESMG/docs/index.rst

 - go to the `Python download page <https://www.python.org/downloads/>`_
-- chose a Python version (e.g., "Python 3.7.6") and klick "download"
+- chose a Python version (e.g., "Python 3.7.6") and click "download"
 - download an installer (e.g., "Windows x86-64 executable installer")
 - execute the installer on your computer